-Subsequent event measurement date - The Authority monitored and evaluated any subsequent events for footnote disclosures or adjustments required in its consolidated financial statements for the year ended June 30, 2013 through September 18, 2013, the date on which the consolidated financial statements were available to be issued.
-Management believes there are no subsequent events having an impact on the consolidated financial statements.
+Subsequent event measurement date - The Authority monitored and evaluated any subsequent events for footnote disclosures or adjustments required in its consolidated financial statements for the years ended June 30, 2014 and 2013 through September 17, 2014, the date on which the consolidated financial statements were available to be issued.
+Management believes there are no subsequent events having an impact on the consolidated financial statements except as described in Note 15.